-Bournemouth’s Lower Garden is located just a short walk from Hallmark Hotel West Cliff and Hallmark Hotel Bournemouth East Cliff.
+Bournemouth’s Lower Garden is located just a short walk from Hallmark Hotel Carlton and Hallmark Hotel Bournemouth East Cliff.
 Characterised by its Grade II listed Victorian charm, the park is renowned for its spectacular floral displays, achieving Green Flag status every year since 1999.
 In the spring and summer months, the park hosts special events, including live music in the iconic Pine Walk Bandstand.

 Several chines (narrow gorges) that have been transformed into remarkable gardens can also be found dotted around the town.
 Alum Chine is the largest and most popular.
 Here you will find a tropical garden displaying exotic flowers and plants, and three fabulous suspension bridges that tower over the park, offering spectacular views of the fantastic foliage and sculpted landscapes below.

 Go on an underwater odyssey

 Great for young children, Oceanarium Bournemouth plays host a very special colony of sea creatures.
 Fitting for an afternoon adventure, you can watch loggerhead turtles, jellyfish, sharks, otters and penguins making a splash in this mini underwater world.
 The Oceanarium also combines virtual tours, interactive displays and feeding talks to educate visitors on the importance of protecting the world’s oceans and wildlife.